South Korea: Military

 The right to conscientious objection was not recognized in South Korea until recently.
-Over 400 men were typically imprisoned at any given time for refusing military service for political or religious reasons in the years before right to conscientious objection was established.
+Over 400 men were typically imprisoned at any given time for refusing military service for political or religious reasons in the years before the right to conscientious objection was established.
 On June 28, 2018, the South Korean Constitutional Court ruled the Military Service Act unconstitutional and ordered the government to accommodate civilian forms of military service for conscientious objectors.
 On November 1, 2018, the South Korean Supreme Court legalized conscientious objection as a basis for rejecting compulsory military service.

 United States contingent

 There is a substantial United States military presence in South Korea.
-There are approximately 28,500 U.S. military personnel stationed in South Korea, most of them serving one year unaccompanied tours.
+There are approximately 28,500 U.S. military personnel stationed in South Korea, most of them serving one-year unaccompanied tours.
 The U.S. troops, which are primarily ground and air units, are assigned to United States Forces Korea and mainly assigned to the Eighth Army, Seventh Air Force, and Naval Forces Korea.
 They are stationed in installations at Osan, Kunsan, Yongsan, Dongducheon, Sungbuk, Camp Humphreys, and Daegu, as well as at Camp Bonifas in the DMZ Joint Security Area.

-A fully functioning UN Command is at the top of the chain of command of all forces in South Korea, including the U.S. forces and the entire South Korean military – if a sudden escalation of war between North and South Korea were to occur the United States would assume control of the South Korean armed forces in all military and paramilitary moves.
-There has been long-term agreement between the United States and South Korea that South Korea should eventually assume the lead for its own defense.
+A fully functioning UN Command is at the top of the chain of command of all forces in South Korea, including the U.S. forces and the entire South Korean military – if a sudden escalation of war between North and South Korea were to occur, the United States would assume control of the South Korean armed forces in all military and paramilitary moves.
+There has been a long-term agreement between the United States and South Korea that South Korea should eventually assume the lead for its own defense.
 This transition to a South Korean command has been slow and often postponed, although it is currently scheduled to occur in the 2020s.